spapas/spapas.github.io/content/easy-immutable-objects.rst

 One more time what the above does?

 * Creates a new object and copies all existing properties of state to it
-* Creates a new array which assigns it to the new state's groups
+* Creates a new array which assigns it to the new state's ``groups`` attribute
 * For the first element of that array it copies all attributes of the first element of state['groups'] and assings it an ``id=1`` attribute
 * For the remaining elements of that array it copies all elements of state['groups] after the first one

+Now think what would happen if we had an even more complex state with 3 or 4 nested levels!

 Immutability's little helpers
 -----------------------------